rocketgeek/wp-members-dev/readme.txt

 == Changelog ==

+= 3.5.2 =

+* Improve all settings to autoload only those which are needed, specifically set to false those which are not.
+* Improve wpmem_update_option() to accept an autoload value (defaults to null, just like core WP function).
+* Improve membership options to store in a single option to minimize query every object load.
+Update option when memberships are updated.
+* Review which objects are loaded and when.
+Improve where possible.
+* Update email options to not autoload (previously set to true).
+These only need to load when called.
+* Fix html email option, prevent from calling it twice.
+* Move pwd_reset object class to user object class, only load when used.
+* Handle multicheckbox and multiselect field types when data is serialized (from WooCommerce).

 = 3.5.1 =

 * Fixes a bug in the CLI interface that doesn't load the db tools correctly.